LunarLambda/gba-minrt/README.md

 # GBA Minimal Runtime

-`gba-minrt` provides all the low-level components necessary to build ELF executables for the Game Boy Advance.
+`gba-minrt` provides all the low-level components necessary to build ELF executables and ROMs for the Game Boy Advance.
 It is meant to be used with an unmodified `arm-none-eabi` GCC toolchain, and forms a replacement for devkitARM's tooling.

 It includes appropriate startup code (rt/crt0.s), a linker script (rt/rom.ld),